Drowning or Developing: Finding Strength in the Waves

 Let the Word wash you.

-Let Holy Spirit anchor you.
+Let the Holy Spirit anchor you.

 And let the boldness of your next step silence the storm.